-Application to the UW-Whitewater program involves a rigorous four phase process.
-This application process is necessary to determine whether applicants have the skills and interests necessary to succeed in the program.
+Application to the DBA program at UW-Whitewater involves a rigorous, four-phase process as described below.
+This process is necessary to determine whether applicants have the skills and interests necessary to succeed in the program.
 The DBA program committee will strive to identify candidates who have the highest likelihood of succeeding in the program.
-Admission decisions for each phase are made only after receipt of the required documents for that phase.
+Admission decisions for each phase are made only after receipt of the documents required for that phase.

 PHASE 1 | INITIAL REQUIREMENTS

-We strongly encourage you to attend an information session before applying to the program.
+We strongly encourage you to attend an information session (either online or face-to-face) before applying to the program.
 The information session will provide you with extensive detail on the program and what it will take to succeed.
 These sessions will also provide you with the ability to meet and interact with program faculty and leadership.
-The information sessions are designed to enable you to make a more informed decision.
-Two information sessions have been planned for Fall 2013:
+They are designed to enable you to make a more informed decision about joining the DBA program.

 COMPLETE THE APPLICATION